MiguelGuedelha/miguel-guedelha-umbraco-templates/README.md

 ### Notes

-- Ensure you have .NET SDK 8+ installed.
+- Ensure you have .NET SDK 10+ installed.
 - These templates are maintained and versioned alongside Umbraco versioning.
-  - MiguelGuedelha.UmbracoTemplates::13.x.x -> Umbraco 13
-  - MiguelGuedelha.UmbracoTemplates::16.x.x -> Umbraco 16
+  - MiguelGuedelha.UmbracoTemplates::17.x.x -> Umbraco 17
   - etc...
+- I've started to mark V13 versions of the package as deprecated, as I have no plans in maintaining these anymore with the new LTS around the corner
 - Feedback and suggestions are highly appreciated!

 Happy coding! 🚀